ibm-cloud-docs/key-protect/wrap-keys.md

     {: screen}

-    The `plaintext` value represents the unwrapped DEK, and the `ciphertext` value represents the wrapped DEK.
+    The `plaintext` value represents the unwrapped DEK, and the `ciphertext` value represents the wrapped DEK and are both base64 encoded.
 The `keyVersion.id` value represents the version of the root key that was used for wrapping.

     If you want {{site.data.keyword.keymanagementserviceshort}} to generate a